-Mark centerlines for the slot positions along each 1--Joint the edges of the boards for the joint line, then clamp each board to a flat benchtop while the slots are cut (Photo 1).
+Mark centerlines for the slot positions along each joint line, then clamp each board to a flat benchtop while the slots are cut (Photo 1).

 Inserting the plates and applying and evenly spreading the glue on eight edges can be difficult to do before the glue begins to set.
 To make the job easier, preglue the plates in each board.
 Use a small-nozzle squeeze bottle to apply glue in the slots without getting any on the edges (Photo 2).